 Protecting lawns and gardens from wildlife

-In an effort to coexist with wildlife, consider the enormous hardships these intelligent and fascinating wild species encounter because so much of their habitat has been destroyed.
-Each year they are forced into closer contact with humans and must compete with us for food, shelter and space.
-With a little understanding, patience and a few precautions and common sense steps, we can all enjoy the wonderfully interesting wild animals who share our backyards and cities.
+As more and more of their habitat gets destroyed each year, wildlife face enormous hardships.
+Each year they are forced into closer contact with humans and must compete for resources.
+With a little understanding, patience and a few precautions and common-sense steps, we can all enjoy the wonderfully interesting wild animals who share our backyards and cities.

 Who is digging up my lawn and what can I do about it?

 Both skunks and raccoons dig up lawns in search of grubs.
 Treating the lawn with an environmentally friendly and non-toxic pesticide will control the grub population.
 If it is a small area of lawn, you can sprinkle or spray a repellant such as hot sauce diluted with water (one tablespoon in one gallon of water) on the area to deter wild animals.

 Community cats may also be digging in your gardens.
 Alley Cat Allies has a helpful resource that outlines what to do if you suspect cats are the culprits at your home!